dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module02.md

 You can include a user in multiple label policies, and the user will get all the sensitivity labels and settings from those policies.
 If there is a conflict in settings from multiple policies, the settings from the policy with the highest priority (highest order number) is applied.
 In other words, the highest priority wins for each setting.

-In this task, we will add this new Sensitivity Label to an existing policy that has already been published.
+In this task, we will add our new Sensitivity Label to an existing policy that has already been published.

-## :thinking: Prerequisites
+//## :thinking: Prerequisites

-* Microsoft 365 E5/A5/G5
+//* Microsoft 365 E5/A5/G5
-* Microsoft 365 E5/A5/G5 Compliance
+//* Microsoft 365 E5/A5/G5 Compliance
-* Microsoft 365 E5/A5/G5 Information Protection, and Governance
+//* Microsoft 365 E5/A5/G5 Information Protection, and Governance
-* Office 365 E5, Enterprise Mobility + Security E5/A5/G5, and AIP Plan 2
+//* Office 365 E5, Enterprise Mobility + Security E5/A5/G5, and AIP Plan 2

 ## :dart: Objectives